andreataglia/jlite-compiler/README.md

-# jlite-parser
+# jlite front end compiler

-This is a Java parser for jLite programs.
+This is a Java front end compiler for jLite programs.
 The grammar of jlite can be found in the pdf file `assignment_text.pdf`.

+The compiler aims at isolating in the best possible the way all the programming language details so as to isolate from the backend compiler work.
+This allows any backend compilers to be used as it can just take care of the machine code details.

 The project consists of two main parts: the Lexer and the Parser.
 The Lexer has been created using the jflex tool which creates java classes starting from a .lex specification file.
 The Parsers has been produced using Java Cup, which produces java classes out of a .cup specification file.
 The Main class starts the parsing process using the generated classes as described above taking an input file name from command line argument.